 How to Make Pumpkin Spice Latte Cookies with Video

 You know fall has arrived when you see the coffee shops selling pumpkin spice lattes and have those colorful signs posted everywhere that says, “Pumpkin Spice Lattes are Back!”
-I just can’t figure out why they don’t sell pumpkin spice latte cookies!
+I just can’t figure out why they don’t sell pumpkin spice latte cookies because that would totally make our lives better!
 Don’t you think that would be a huge hit to go along with the delicious drink?
 I think they would make it to the top of people’s list of fall favorite “gotta have that” things.
 Is that a thing?
 If not, let’s work on it!

 Supplies for Pumpkin Spice Latte Cookies: